 Prepping is only for conservative, rural, gun-toting survivalists, right?
-Like John Goodman in the movie Cloverfield Lane, with an underground bunker stocked with freeze-dried food, a ventilation system, and a huge metal door to keep out both kinds of aliens.
+Think John Goodman in the movie Cloverfield Lane, with an underground bunker stocked with freeze-dried food, a ventilation system, and a huge metal door to keep out both kinds of aliens.

-Which is, of course, a stupid and outdated stereotype.
+…which is, of course, a stupid and outdated stereotype.
 Everyone is prepping nowadays.
 Young, old, city, country, left, right, and rainbow.

 Liberals, like many others, are flocking to the self-sustaining, survival, emergency preparedness lifestyle — and for good reason.

 Prepping is no longer (and shouldn’t be) a political thing the way it was in the past, when, for example, people got into prepping because they thought Obama was a secret Muslim agent.
 But issues progressives care deeply about, like climate change and economic despair, are some of the many common-sense reasons everyone should prepare.

 Liberal preppers have been the subject of an explosion of press coverage in the past several months.
 Buzzfeed writes that liberals “are taking inspiration from preppers on the other end of the political spectrum.
 Theirs is a quieter kind of prepping, with a degree of self-consciousness.”
 There’s plenty more, too, like in the New Yorker, BBC, Quartz, Daily Kos, Vanity Fair, and Vocativ.